mperry-dev/TournaMaths/README.md

 - Staging environment
 - Autoscaling
 - Deployment process allowing fast rollbacks and deployments of particular commits (rather than just the latest)
-- Linting CI jobs
-- Job to check Terraform changes
 - Faster deployments
 - Github Actions deployments waiting for CodeDeploy (this is implemented but commented out)
-- Access Control Lists for infrastructure other than the database (as an extra layer on top of security groups - but can add complexity, so not high priority)
+- Access Control Lists for infrastructure other than the database/cache (as an extra layer on top of security groups - but can add complexity, so not high priority)
 - Add indexes to database
 - Logging
 - Monitoring